Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that takes a list of words as input and prints only words that appear only once A script that display lines containing the pattern "root" from a file A script that displays the number of lines that contain the pattern "bin" in a file
+A script that takes a list of words as input and prints only words that appear only once A script that display lines containing the pattern "root" from a file A script that displays the number of lines that contain the pattern "bin" in a file A script that displays lines containing the pattern "root" and 3 lines after them